Molecules of carbon dioxide, water and salt

 From the earliest years pupils practise independence, sustained concentration and responsibility for completing tasks carefully.

-They learn to organise themselves, to persist when work is demanding and to take pride in work done properly.
+They learn to organise themselves, persist when work is demanding, and take pride in work done properly.

-These habits are fundamental.
-They form the platform for later academic achievement.
+These habits are fundamental — the platform for later academic achievement.

 Practical Life